Mental health of Adolf Hitler: Hitler in Pasewalk military hospital (1918)

 Oswald Bumke, a psychiatrist and contemporary of Hitler, assumed Hitler was never examined by a psychiatrist.
 The only psychiatrist whom Hitler demonstrably met personally – Munich professor Kurt Schneider – was not Hitler's physician.
 While medical documents that allow conclusions about Hitler's physical health have been found and made accessible for research, there is a lack of original documents that allow for an assessment of his mental condition.

 Speculations about a possible psychiatric evaluation of Hitler, in his lifetime, focus on his stay in a military hospital, Pasewalk, at the end of 1918.
 Hitler was admitted to the hospital after mustard gas poisoning, to which he was exposed during a battle in Flanders.
 In Mein Kampf, he mentions this hospital stay in connection with his painful temporary blindness, and with the "misfortune" and "madness" of the German revolution of 1918–19 and of Germany's defeat in World War I, both of which he learned about during his recovery, which triggered a renewed blindness.
-Hitler, as well as his early biographers, took great notice of his strong physical response to the historic events, because this relapse into blindness identified the turning point in which Hitler felt the vocation to become a politician and Germany's saviour.
+Hitler and his early biographers, took great notice of his strong physical response to the historic events, because this relapse into blindness identified the turning point in which Hitler felt the vocation to become a politician and Germany's saviour.

 Already in Hitler's lifetime, some psychiatrists judged that such a relapse without organic explanation must be described as a hysterical symptom.
 The diagnosis of hysteria had its peak heyday with Sigmund Freud's psychoanalysis, but was still in use in the 1930s and 1940s.
 Loss of the sense organs were among typical symptoms, in addition to self-centred and theatrical behaviour.
 Psychiatrist Karl Wilmanns supposedly said in a lecture: "Hitler has had a hysterical reaction after being buried alive in the field"; Wilmanns then lost his position in 1933.
 His assistant, Hans Walter Gruhle, suffered professional disadvantages due to similar statements.
-In modern psychiatry, the term "hysteria" is no longer in use; today, corresponding symptoms are rather being associated with dissociative disorder or histrionic personality disorder.
+In modern psychiatry, the term "hysteria" is no longer in use.
+Today, corresponding symptoms are associated with dissociative disorder or histrionic personality disorder.

 Little is known about Hitler's hospital stay.
 It is not even certain what symptoms were presented.
 Hitler's medical record from Pasewalk that could confirm or refute a diagnosis was already considered lost in the late 1920s.